idealadarsh/GeneExpressionKNN/README.md

 Finally, it will print the number of predicted cancer mediating genes that match and don't match the known list, and save the predicted gene names to a CSV file named `predicted_genes.csv`.

+## Google Colab

+You can also run this code on Google Colab.
+Simply upload the data files to your Google Drive, and then run the following code: [XGBoost.ipynb](https://colab.research.google.com/drive/1xpV0HwA8_5ss46h9DPGHBBuwjuVAOvl4?usp=sharing)

 ## License

 This code is licensed under the [MIT License](https://opensource.org/license/mit).
 Feel free to modify and use it according to your needs.